-Since we’ve created a new user with root permissions and created a custom ssh port, there’s no need keep the actual root user available and vulnerable over SSH on your server.
-Let us restrict the root users access to be available on the local server and granting permission to the new user over SSH only.
+Since we’ve created a new user with root permissions and made a custom ssh port, there’s no need to keep the actual root user available and vulnerable over SSH on your server.
+Let us restrict the root user’s access to the local server and grant permission to the new user over SSH only.

 Open the SSH Configuration file, find the PermitRootLogin line, remove the # and change it from yes to no.

 sudo nano /etc/ssh/sshd_config